 The approach aims to harness the productive capacities of refugees and IDPs by helping them access education, health care, housing, land, livelihood support, and other basic services.

-The Commission channels its support through organisations helping with migrants, refugees and IDPs.
-ECHO's main partners include UNHCR, the International Organisation for Migration (IOM), the Red Cross and Red Crescent family and non-governmental organisations.
+The Commission channels its financial support to forced displacement situations through organisations dealing with refugees, IDPs, migrants and host communities on the ground.
+Its main humanitarian partners include the UN Refugee Agency (UNHCR), the International Organization for Migration (IOM), the Red Cross and Red Crescent movement, and non-governmental organisations.